cyscale/cyscale.com/src/markdown/blog/2022-12-05-cloud-security-and-compliance-a-guide-for-your-cloud-infrastructure.md

 * Both pre-configured and editable security policies that can be associated to controls,
 * Powerful identity and security dashboards for enhanced visibility over your cloud infrastructure, and others.

+Secure your cloud infrastructure effectively with expert insights on cloud security and compliance best practices and international standards.
+Boost your data safety with our [Cloud Security Platform](https://cyscale.com/), offering 400+ controls, customizable security policies, and advanced dashboards for ultimate control and visibility.

 <!--EndFragment-->